Recursive Client Rate limiting - FAQs

 There has been some recent discussion on the IETF's dnsops mailing list about adding new RCODEs for various purposes, but nothing that addresses this particular case.
 You can follow and participate in the IETF working groups here:

 Immediate SERVFAIL would allow the client to query a different server much sooner, avoiding delays, much better than a timeout if dropped.

 Please see the earlier FAQ on different types of answers and the impact of each.
 But yes, that is one possible outcome.

 What limitations do you see in the solution as released now?

 We have not yet implemented any per-server or per-zone overrides, which was something that we would have liked to have done - these are likely to follow in a subsequent release, unless we come up with even better ideas!

-In that case, the Recursive Server will still be handling higher query rates than usual (but without backlog).
+In that case, the recursive server will still be handling higher query rates than usual (but without a backlog).
 It will also still be sending the DDoS queries to the authoritative servers as well as building up a much larger proportion of cached NXDOMAIN entries.